 Foreign currency differences are recognized in other comprehensive income, and presented in the foreign currency translation reserve (Translation reserve) in the consolidated statements of changes in equity.
 However, if the operation is not a wholly-owned subsidiary, then the relevant proportionate share of the translation difference is allocated to the non-controlling interests.
 When a foreign operation is disposed of such that control, significant influence or joint control is lost, the cumulative amount in the translation reserve related to that foreign operation is reclassified to profit or loss as part of the gain or loss on disposal.
 When the Group disposes of only part of its interest in a subsidiary that includes a foreign operation while retaining control, the relevant proportion of the cumulative amount is reattributed to non-controlling interests.
-When the Group disposes of only part of its investment in an associate or joint venture that includes a foreign operation while retaining significant influence or joint control, the relevant proportion of the cumulative amount is reclassified to profit or loss.
+When the Group disposes of only part of its investment in an associate or joint control, the relevant proportion of the cumulative amount is reclassified to profit or loss.